 Legal Definition: Every person who forges or alters a prescription or who issues or utters an altered prescription, or who issues or utters a prescription bearing a forged or fictitious signature for any narcotic drug, or who obtains any narcotic drug by any forged, fictitious, or altered prescription, or who has in possession any narcotic drug secured by a forged, fictitious, or altered prescription…[is guilty].

-1b.
-You gave someone a prescription with a forged or fictitious signature or an altered prescription;
+- 1b.
+The act of providing a prescription with a forged or fictitious signature or an altered document to another individual;

-1c.
-You used or had attempted to use a prescription with a forged or fictitious signature to obtain drugs;
+- 1c.
+The intention to use a prescription with a forged or fictitious signature to unlawfully obtain drugs;

-2. The prescription was for a narcotic drug.
+- The prescription in question must be for a narcotic drug;

-A required element of this charge involves your “knowledge”.
-If you do not have knowledge that the prescription you possess is altered or forged in some way, then there would be insufficient evidence to prove you guilty of this crime.
-However, another way the prosecution can prove your knowledge is through what is called circumstantial evidence.
-For example, if you have a prior conviction for this offense, or a prior drug conviction for the same drug that has been prescribed, or even if you have a prior conviction involving Forgery under PC 470 or Perjury of an Affidavit under PC 118a, can be introduced into Court against you to show you likely committed this crime.
-It would nearly impossible though, if you are the person who forges the prescription, to claim you did not know it was forged since you are the one that wrote it.
+One crucial aspect of this charge involves your “knowledge.”
+Without knowledge that the prescription you possess has been altered or forged, there would be insufficient evidence to establish your guilt.
+However, the prosecution can establish your knowledge through what is known as circumstantial evidence.
+For instance, a prior conviction for this offense or a previous drug conviction involving the same prescribed drug, or even a past conviction related to Forgery under PC 470 or Perjury of an Affidavit under PC 118a, may be presented in court to indicate your likely involvement in this crime.
+It would be highly improbable, as the person who forges the prescription, to claim ignorance about its fraudulent nature when you are the one responsible for its creation.

-It also would be insufficient evidence if you can show that the doctor’s prescription was actually valid.
-This can happen by a statement from your doctor, any other witnesses such as office workers, or others at your doctor’s office who saw the prescription being written by the doctor, and not forged by a third party or you.
-In addition, if police obtain the drugs or the prescription from you based on an illegal search and seizure, your Ontario Criminal Defense Attorney can argue that the items obtain should be thrown out, which in turn dismiss your case.
+Moreover, the evidence would be inadequate if you can demonstrate the doctor’s prescription was authentic.
+You can do this by presenting a statement from your doctor, testimonies from office workers or others who witnessed the doctor writing the prescription, which proves it was not forged by you or any third party.
+Additionally, if law enforcement acquired the drugs or prescription through an illegal search and seizure, your Ontario Criminal Defense Attorney can argue for the exclusion of such evidence, leading to the dismissal of your case.